audiencebase/homewise/README.md

 ## 🔑 API Key Setup

 1. Get your API key from [Homewise API](https://www.sariphi.ai/api/homewise)
+2. Use `https://www.sariphi.ai/api/homewise/avm-analysis` for all AVM analysis requests
-2. Enter it in the dashboard configuration
+3. Enter your key in the dashboard configuration
-3. Your key is automatically saved in localStorage
+4. Your key is automatically saved in localStorage

 ## 📊 Usage